Contact us

 5. We may also, if appropriate, invite you to a meeting to discuss your complaint as this is often a very good way to understand and deal with problems.
 However, you do not have to attend such a meeting if you are unable or do not wish to do so.
 We will be happy to discuss the matter with you by telephone.

 6. We will write to you at the end of our investigation to advise you of the outcome.
 Where appropriate we will outline what we have done and what we propose to do to resolve your complaint.
-We will write to you within 21 days of our acknowledgement of your complaint.
-If we are unable to meet this timescale, we will write to you to explain why this is so.
+In accordance with the Legal Ombudsman Scheme Rules, we will provide you with a Final Response within eight weeks from the date of receiving your complaint.

 7. Where a complaint is found to be justified, the actions we take may include: an offer of apology; a reduction in our charges; or other redress which we hope will be acceptable to you.